Acino receives $439 million takeover offer

-ZURICH Swiss generic drugmaker Acino ACIN.S said it has accepted a takeover offer from Avista Capital Partners and Nordic Capital valuing the company at about 398 million Swiss francs ($439 million).
+ZURICH, Oct 2 Swiss generic drugmaker Acino said it has accepted a takeover offer from Avista Capital Partners and Nordic Capital valuing the company at about 398 million Swiss francs ($439 million).

 The private equity companies will offer 115 Swiss francs per share representing a 33 percent premium to Tuesday's closing share price of 86.50 francs, Acino said in a statement.
 The company's board unanimously supports the tender offer.